-Click here to book a consultation with this lawyer.
+Click here to book a consultation.

 In this article, we’ll be discussing a little bit about how construction liens work in Ontario.
 For homeowners, we’ll be exploring questions like what happens if I renovate my home but don’t provide full payment for services rendered by my contractor?
 For contractors, we’ll also discuss the other side of the situation and what you can do if you haven’t been paid for a renovation that you performed on someone’s home.